 What is the Best Option?
 Storage Shed vs Storage Unit

 We get it, we’re all guilty of having too much “stuff.”
 Although the practical decision would be to downsize or donate, you may decide one day that you want to ride that mountain bike you haven’t touched in two years.
 You’re definitely going to ride it again one day, right?
 In the meantime, where can you store that bike and the other items that are taking up valuable space in your garage?
 Two popular options are purchasing a storage shed for your backyard or renting an off-site storage unit.
 The real question is which one makes more sense for your needs?
-Find out which one suits you better — a storage shed vs. storage unit.
+Find out which one suits you better — a shed vs. storage unit.

 Are Storage Units a Better Deal?